Skip to Main Content

 And if you need a little liquid courage before committing to a canvas, hit up the beer garden by Henderson Brewing.
 Radicle, a pale ale brewed specially for the event, will be served in cans decked with a label designed by the winner of last year’s Best of Student award, Kaley Flowers.

-Below, we flag five artists whose work we’re looking forward to seeing in-person – and perhaps even buying to bring home:
+Below, we flag five artists whose work we’re looking forward to seeing in-person at the Toronto Outdoor Art Exhibition – and perhaps even buying to bring home:

 Flat depictions of urban forms by Gordon Leaverton - Toronto Outdoor Art Exhibition